DNSPod/dnspod-int-api-docs/source/domains.rst

 Request Parameters：
     * Global Parameters
     * domain_id OR domain Stand for the id and the name of the domain.You only need to and must set one of them.
-    * email 被共享者的邮箱，原来是什么就提交什么，不能修改
+    * email The original email address.
 Response Code：
     * Common Response Code
     * -15 Domain got prohibited.
     * -7 The company account need a upgrade before doing this.
     * -8 You need a upgrade for the domains you are acting for.
     * 6 Invalid domain id.
-    * 7 要共享到的邮箱错误
+    * 7 Invalid email address.
-    * 8 要共享到的邮箱不存在
+    * 8 The email address not exists.
-    * 9 此邮箱的共享不存在
+    * 9 There's no share for this email address.

 Example::